55 Water Street: Development

 Workers raised a 1000 lb girder to the 53rd story of the tower section at a topping-out ceremony on June 18, 1971.
-The same day, Uris announced that Prudential Insurance had agreed to place a $150 million loan on the building; it was the largest mortgage ever placed on a privately-developed structure.
+The same day, Uris announced that Prudential Insurance had agreed to place a $150 million loan on the building; it was the largest mortgage ever placed on a privately developed structure.
 In exchange, Prudential would acquire a 25 percent stake in the building's equity.
 At the time, 70 percent of the office space had been leased.
 The Whitney Museum announced it would open a satellite location at 55 Water Street by the end of 1971.
 According to Uris Buildings chairman Percy Uris, the branch "would contribute nicely to the feel of the building and the amenities it offers to people who work there".
 A. G. Becker & Co. and NYSE subsidiary Stock Clearing Corporation leased additional space that November.
 Other early tenants included financial services firms White Weld & Co., which took two floors, and G. H. Walker & Co., which leased one floor and part of another.
 Prudential granted a $130 million mortgage at the end of 1972.
-The building's construction was chronicled in 55 Water Street, a collection of short stories by Marjorie Iseman, which was published in 1982.